MerlinSchaefer/MLOps_course_mwml/README.md

 This repo contains my version of the [MadeWithML MLOps course](https://github.com/GokuMohandas/mlops-course).

-I slightly modified some things but the steps are the same.
+I slightly modified some things but the main steps are the same.
 In my repo the explorative part is split into three directories with respective notebooks (`Design`, `Data`, `Modeling`), everything else can be found in the `app` directory.

 ## Structure within `app/`